 [Update: 20 Sep 2018 @ 19:00 GMT]

-As the first wave of launch markets are waiting to get their hands on the new iPhone and while the second launch wave will go live with pre-orders, the second wave of launch markets are about to go live with pre-orders for the iPhone XS and XS Max.
+As the first wave of launch markets are waiting to get their hands on the new iPhone, the second wave of launch markets are about to go live with pre-orders for the iPhone XS and XS Max.

 Pre-orders have gone live in Kuwait, Qatar, Bahrain, and Oman.
 Better check your local telecom operators’ official accounts for links to reserve one.